haushouse/bento/_works/battleCaster.md

 ## Development

 After the contract with our client ended, they took the design assets we created and implemented them into their game.
-While the client liked what we created, they modified our designs into their game. **The following screens were not created by the design team, and is currently in development by Group 6.**
+While the client liked what we created, they modified our designs into their game. **The following screens were not created by the design team, and is currently being developed by Group 6.**

 {% include caption.html sideBySide=true url="/assets/images/bcStore.png" title="Desktop Store" description="" %}